Exploring Singularities in point clouds with the graph Laplacian: An explicit approach: Basic mathematical objects and theory

 \subsection{A concentration inequality}

 As stated earlier, many of our results pertain to the expected operator $L_{t}$.
 To connect these results to the operator $L_{n,t}$, we prove the following concentration inequality: \begin{theorem} Let $X_1,\ldots,X_n$ be i.i.d.~samples from a density $p$ on the union of manifolds $\Omega = \cup \Omega_i$.
-Let $f(x) = v \cdot x$ for $x \in \Omega$ and $v$ is a unit vector.
 Then

 \end{theorem}